 One-bedroom apartment should be at least 38 m2 big; a two-bedroom apartment a minimum of 59 m2; and a 3-bedroom apartment a minimum of 77 m2.

 Law regulates the number of bathrooms as well as their size.
-Minimum bathroom size should be 4 m2.
-One-bedroom apartment should have at least one full bathroom; a two-bedroom apartment at least two full bathrooms, a three-bedroom apartment should have two full bathrooms, and a half bath.
+The minimum bathroom size should be 4 m2.
+Furthermore, the one-bedroom apartment should have at least one full bathroom; a two-bedroom apartment at least two full bathrooms, a three-bedroom apartment should have two full bathrooms and a half bath.

 Soap is provided, but not a shampoo, or a shower cap.
 However, some owners will provide it anyway (check before booking).

 Hair-dryer is normally provided in all apartments.
 And so are bathroom towels.

 Each and every guest gets clean and fresh bed-linen.
-It's changed once a week, and for every new guest.
+They are usually changed once a week and for every new guest.
 However, you can request a change of a bed-linen more often.
-And normally your host will accommodate your request.
+Your host will normally accommodate your request.

-Majority of apartments come with a fully-equipped kitchen.
+The majority of Croatia vacation rentals come with a fully-equipped kitchen.
 Studio apartments usually have a kitchenette rather than a full kitchen.
-Normally in a kitchen you'll find a fridge, stove, an oven or a microwave, as well as cooking pots, cutlery, plates, glasses, and cloths.
+Normally in a kitchen, you'll find a fridge, a stove, an oven or a microwave, as well as cooking pots, cutlery, plates, glasses, and cloths.

 All newer apartments are air-conditioned.
-But some older two star apartments don't provide an air-conditioner.
+But some older two-star Croatia apartments don't provide an air-conditioner.
 Internet connection is mandatory only for four and five stars apartments.
-However, you'll find a free WiFi internet in majority, if not in all, apartments.
+However, you'll find a free WiFi internet in the majority, if not in all, apartments.

 Satellite TV usually means that you'll get free international channels found on Astra & Hotbird satellites.

 Toaster, coffee machine, an electric tea cattle, aren't mandatory, but you'll find them in many apartments.
 More and more apartments also come with a dishwasher.
 Washing machine, while not mandatory, can be found in many apartments.

-How much you'll pay for a holiday rental in Croatia depends heavily on:
+How much you'll pay for an apartment rental in Croatia depends heavily on:

-- a size of the apartment (the bigger it is, the more expensive it is),
+- size of the apartment (the bigger it is, the more expensive it is),

 - location (the closer to the town or to the sea it is, the more expensive it is),

-- season (July and August being the most expensive months to rent),
+- season (July and August are the most expensive months to rent),